Here comes Markit manufacturing PMI...

-The Markit flash reading of the US manufacturing sector for the month of November is expected to be released at 9:45 a.m.
+The latest Markit flash manufacturing PMI will cross the wires at 9:45 a.m.
 ET.

-The Markit purchasing managers index (PMI) is projected to come in at 53.4 by economists, the same number as October.
+Economists forecast that the index — a preliminary reading — dipped slightly to 51.9 for September.

-This is in expansion territory after the reading had dipped below 50 and into contraction earlier in 2016.
+Last month, the final index came in at 52, slightly below the preliminary estimate of 52.1, and below July’s reading of 52.9.

 Business Insider Emails & Alerts